kpal002/WiDS---Datathon-2023/README.md

 I took part in a two-day datathon organised by the Lawrence Livermore National Laboratory as part of the Stanford University's worldwide annual conference.

 The challenge focused on longer-term weather forecasting to help communities adapt to extreme weather events caused by climate change.
-The dataset was created in collaboration with (Climate Change AI (CCAI))[https://www.climatechange.ai].
+The dataset was created in collaboration with [Climate Change AI (CCAI)](https://www.climatechange.ai).
 Participants will submit forecasts of temperature and precipitation for one year, competing against the other teams as well as official forecasts from NOAA.